Private-Medical-College-in-Nepal-vs-Private-Medical-College-of-India

 Factor Nepal India

-Language of Instruction English English or Hindi
+Language of Instruction English English

-Living Expenses Lower Varies depending on city
+Living Expenses Lower Varies significantly by city

 Curriculum and Education Standards